Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Methods

 \subsection{Intra-cluster light}

-The intra-cluster light (ICL) represents an important component of the cluster mass distribution and is a unique tracer of a system's dynamical history and its underlying dark-matter distribution as demonstrated in recent work (e.g., \citealt{Montes2014,Montes2019,Montes2022,Gonzalez2021,Deason2021}).
-While the ICL has proven extremely difficult to detect and study with ground- and space-based telescopes so far, the exceptional sensitivity of \textit{JWST}'s detectors holds great promise for the detection of these extremely low-surface-brightness features.
+The intra-cluster light (ICL) represents an important component of the cluster mass distribution.
+In addition, it is a unique tracer of a system's dynamical history and its underlying dark-matter distribution, as demonstrated in recent works (e.g., \citealt{Montes2014,Montes2019,Montes2022,Montes2022b,Gonzalez2021,Deason2021}).
+While the ICL has so far proven extremely difficult to detect and study with ground- and space-based telescopes, the exceptional sensitivity of \textit{JWST}'s detectors holds great promise for the detection of these extended, yet extremely low-surface-brightness features.

-In order to enhance faint, diffuse emission, we apply a running median filtering with with a 21$\times$21 pixel box size.
+In order to enhance faint, diffuse emission, we apply a running median filtering with a 21$\times$21 pixel box size.
 The resulting image is shown in Fig.~\ref{fig:icl}.